a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 		1. DNS resolver: Receives client request and forwards it to Root nameserver to get address of Top-Level domain nameserver
 	3. DNS Recursive nameserver (managed by ISP Internet Service Provider)
 		1. DNS is a distributed system setup in large data centers managed by ISPs
+			1. Data centers: contain clusters of servers optimized to process DNS queries in minimal time (milliseconds)
+			2. Top level domain for `amazon.com` is `.com`

 ### DNS Load Balancing ###
 ### Load Balancing Methods ###